Werribee Learning Centre

 Deakin partnered with the City of Melton for round two of the Smart Cities and Suburbs program.

 Recent research by Deakin in Melton includes: Wyndham & Melton: Strengthening Connections between School, Young People, Parents and Community (Dr Piper Rodd, Dr Robin Bellingham, Dr Matthew Thomas, Dr Andrew Skourdoumbis).

 Deakin’s graduate employment team, DeakinTalent, has partnered with this not-for-profit training and employment group that offers opportunities for businesses and industries with a commitment to achieving skills development, education and community outcomes.

 Deakin has partnered with the Commonwealth Department of Education and Training to host the Nationality Disability Coordination Officer (NDCO) Program in Melbourne’s west.
 The NDCO program aims to improve the transition of people with a disability aged 15–64 into tertiary education and employment.

 Western Metropolitan Melbourne Memberships

-Deakin is a member of WRICA, a not for profit organisation established to provide an opportunity for career development practitioners, working in secondary colleges located in the local government areas of Wyndham and Hobsons Bay to participate in professional learning.
+Deakin is a member of WRICA, a not-for-profit organisation that provides professional learning opportunities for career development practitioners working in secondary colleges in the Wyndham and Hobsons Bay areas.

 The key focus of the association is to provide information to practitioners on careers, courses, training, employment and industry to support their work with young people in schools.